 On night of 11th March 1864, Dale Dike Reservoir, breached the reservoir wall, flooding the whole valley and into Sheffield, the effects were felt as far as Doncaster.
 This awful disaster caused terrible destruction and loss of life.
 Known as the Sheffield Flood Further reading – Sheffield Flood.
 Thomas’ brother Joshua, was still farming at Fairhouse, Bradfield at the time, and put in a claim.
 Other ancestors of mine, were also affected by the flood in Sheffield.
 Joseph Gillott and family who lived at Dun Street, Ralph Thompson at Hill Bridge, and Samuel Barker, a bootmaker.

-At the time that Thomas Sanderson and family lived at Thompson House, it seems that these types of properties were inhabited by several families.
+During the time Thomas Sanderson and family lived at Thompson House, it seems that these types of properties were inhabited by several families.
 In 1802, another ancestor of mine – Martha Ibbotson had been born there to Richard Ibbotson.
 (Martha was the mother of Joel Sanderson who married Thomas’ daughter Eliza in 1844).

 26th March 1831 Harriet, daughter of Thomas and Mary Sanderson Bradfield Dale (Labourer)